The Tortures and Torments

 Historian’s actual words, in this regard:

-custom it was forbidden to strangle virgins, were first violated
+as by established custom it was forbidden to strangle virgins, were

-to peril and danger and preserves their virtue intact, reserving and
+they are exposed to peril and danger and preserves their virtue intact,

-was at its height, the virgins who were chosen out for their faithful
+of persecution was at its height, the virgins who were chosen out

-love of the Bridegroom and delivered up to the mockery of impious
+for their faithful love of the Bridegroom and delivered up to the

-upon their flesh, and kept their bodies unsoiled by the miracle
+of sinners upon their flesh, and kept their bodies unsoiled by the

-is attested to in the Acts of the Blessed Saints and Virgins,
+the same deliverance is attested to in the Acts of the Blessed

-Agnes, Daria, Seraphia, Theodora, Lucy, Susanna, and many others.
+Saints and Virgins, Agnes, Daria, Seraphia, Theodora, Lucy, Susanna,

 Under the Emperors Constantius (son of Constantine the Great) and Valens,